hammad93/hurricane-server/README.md

 link https://github.com/hammad93/hurricane-net .
 The domain name configured is https://fluids.ai

 ## Installation & Quickstart
+This repository is reproduceable.
+Please try from a new clone if there are errors or unexpected behaviors.

 Run the following command on a Linux system with Docker installed, `sh ./run.sh`